Ask the Experts

 Garth D’Abreu, ETS-Lindgren, Cedar Park, TX, USA

-Ron Missier, Ford Motor Company, Dearborn, MI, USA
+Ronald Missier, Ford Motor Company, Northville, MI, USA

-Ask a Practitioner: A Panel of EMC Lab Coordinators and Accessors
+Ask a Practitioner: A Panel of EMC Lab Coordinators and Assessors

 Abstract: When theory becomes practice.
 This panelist discussion will allow attendees, both new and experienced, to ask direct questions and listen to discussion from leaders in the EMC community from a practitioner point of view.